Designations Congruent with Things: A Correspondence In Two Parts

 I looked up the weather in San Francisco today.
 Partly cloudy.

 I like to think that you’re getting the band back together.
-I like to think that you’re song-writing in a neohipster coffee shop with framed vinyl on the walls and tables and chairs carved from found wood, drinking something fair trade and genetically modified with your sleeves rolled up and pointless fingerless gloves on your hands while you flash your body art at everyone who passes because you’re a tasteless provocateur.
+I like to think you’re songwriting in a neohipster coffee shop with framed vinyl on the walls and tables and chairs carved from found wood, drinking something fair trade and genetically modified with your sleeves rolled up and pointless fingerless gloves on your hands while you flash your body art at everyone who passes because you’re a tasteless provocateur.
 I like to think that you’ve got a draft of an NSF grant in shoulder bag to work on later.
-I’d like to think that Dr. Gottlieb is sitting at the next table trying to pretend he doesn’t know you but doing a terrible job, as usual.
+I’d like to think that Dr. Gottlieb is sitting at the next table trying to pretend he doesn’t know you and doing a terrible job, as usual.

 You know you could always come with us.
 You could join our tour.
 You’d be on it, if you hadn’t left.
 If what you’d done hadn’t raised so many questions.
 I’d make them let you in.
 I’d make them.